fortesenselabs/mtservices/README.md

 2. Go to "File" > "Open Data Folder".
 This shows where MetaTrader stores your files.
 3. Inside the data folder, find the "MQL5" folder.
 4. Open the "MQL5" folder.
-5. Copy all the folders and files you downloaded earlier from the "services/MQL5" folder into the "MQL5" folder you opened previously.
+5. Copy all the folders and files you downloaded earlier(step 1) from the "services/MQL5" folder into the "MQL5" folder you opened previously.

 **Step 3: Connect to the server**